jaishree-verma/AI_Loan_Assistant/README.md

 ## AI_Loan_Assistant
 ### AI based loan requirement chatbot.
-This bot can be used by any banking system to provide loan to users.
+This bot can be used by any banking system or non banking system to provide loan to users.